alanxoc3/zeldo-game/README.md

 - TODO: Shield retract (shield timeout/don't kill immediately).
 - TODO: Navy go back home.
 - TODO: Create wall that boomerang can go through!
-- TODO: How should the title screen be designed?
 - TODO: How should the game over screen be designed?
 - TODO: Sword, shield, and bow persist through rooms.
 - TODO: Make the chicken enemy go crazy.